 - Safe walking streets: Walking and cycling will be safer for students due to a reduction of vehicles passing the school gate.

-The purpose of this consultation was to seek feedback from residents about the interim changes and the impact they are having.
+The purpose of the consultation was to seek feedback from residents about the interim changes and the impact they are having.

-Your feedback about the changes and the impact of the changes - particularly during school drop-off and pick-up times - will help Auckland Transport to understand if further changes are needed and whether the interim changes should be made permanent.
+Your feedback about the changes and the impact of the changes - particularly during school drop-off and pick-up times - will help AT to understand what further changes are needed and whether the interim changes should be made permanent.

 Feedback closed on Friday, 10 July 2020.

-Auckland Transport and its research partners will analyse the feedback from the school and community on the interim changes and use it to help refine the proposed permanent improvements.
+Auckland Transport and its research partners will analyse the feedback from the school and community on the interim changes and use it to help refine the proposal for permanent improvements.

 Construction of any permanent changes would most likely to take place at the start of 2021.

-During the school holidays in July 2020, AT will be installing several interim street changes that align with the one-day event from last year.
-Please note that the installation may run into the first week of the new term if weather disrupts plans.
+During the school holidays in July 2020, AT has installed several interim street changes that align with the one-day event from last year.

 The interim changes include: